 1.2.
-Moniteringstogter til beskrivelse af den rumlige variation i Diskobugten 1.2.1.
+Monitoring cruises to describe the spatial variation in Disko Bay 1.2.1.
 Station locations and parameters sampled

 Twice a year, May and August, 17 stations around the Disko Island are visited to describe the heterogeneity of the water masses in the area.